catseye/Parc/README.md

 a loop that may occur any number of times -- only an output that can be fed back into the input would make sense there.

+### `ParcMerge.hs`

+To allow finer manipulation of the parsing state, we extend `ParcSt2St.hs` with an extra combinator.
+We can't build this combinator out of existing combinators; it needs to access the parse state directly.
+Also, its definition turns out to be somewhat more complicated.
+So, this is where we start leaving "fits on a page" territory

+The [`ParcMerge.hs`](ParcMerge.hs) module extends `ParcSt2St.hs` with a combinator called `merge`.  `merge` takes a parser P and a function F which takes two state values and returns a third state value as input; it produces a new parser as its output.
+This new parser applies P, then produces a new state by combining the state before P, and the state produced by P, using F.

+[`ParcMergeDemo.hs`](ParcMergeDemo.hs) demonstrates how this `merge` combinator can be used to apply arithmetic operators like `+` and `*` when parsing an arithmetic expression.

 ### ... and more?

 With luck, there will be further experiments added here over time.